wdi-sf-july/final_project_specs/readme.md

 * **Authentication and Authentication** Your app will maintain user accounts and profiles.
 Login credentials must be validated before users can gain access to your application.
 * **Handles invalid data.** Forms in your application should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses and secure passwords.
 * **Partials.** Use partials to DRY (Don’t Repeat Yourself) up your views.
 * **JavaScript & jQuery** Spice up the front-end of your app and have some event driven functionality.
-Pick framework(s), library(s) to improve your js codebase cleanliness, DRYness, and maintanability.
-For example, use Angular.js, and/or other libraries, as necessary.
+Pick framework(s) and/or library(s) to improve your js codebase cleanliness, DRYness, and maintanability.
 If you want to write a JSON API with Rails, and build your frontend as a pure JS app, then go for it.
 * **CSS & Styling**
 * **AJAX.** Use AJAX to communicate with the server without reloading the page.
 Some things to consider might be validating or saving form input.
 * ** Rails or Node** You can build your app in Rails or Node.
-* **Ruby Gems.** Use gems to add functionality to your app.
 * **External APIs.** Use external APIs to add functionality to your app.
 * **Heroku.** Deploy your code to Heroku.
 * **Documentation** README.md contains purpose and description of app and code is commented

 ## OPTIONAL ADD-ONS

-* **Angular.js** Incorporate Backbone or Angular when building your app.
+* **Angular.js** Incorporate Angular when building your app.
-* **Responsive.** Use responsive design techniques to make your site beautiful on various screen sizes.
+* **Responsive Design** Use responsive design techniques to make your site beautiful on various screen sizes.
 Consider using Twitter Bootstrap to help with this.

 ## PLANNING & DELIVERABLES

-Ideation deliverables:
+Planning:

 * **Group members (Optional)** If you want to work in a group, we think you’ll learn the most if you work in groups of 2, but you may have groups of up to 3.
 If you plan on having a group of 3, please first consult with instructors.
 * **Scope.** What features will it have?
 What do you reasonably think you can implement in the time period?

 Project plan deliverables:

 * **Wireframes.** Begin sketching out on paper what a few of your core pages will look like and how they will work.
-* **MVP.** Provide an executive summary of project and a list of MVP features.
+* **MVP.** Provide a summary of the project and a list of MVP features.
 * **Milestones.** Outline some milestones for yourself based on how you prefer to work.

 Final project deliverables:

 * Link to Heroku hosted project
 * Link to source code on GitHub

 ## TIMELINE

-* Monday, September 22nd - Ideation deliverables due & Project plan deliverables due.
+* Monday, September 22nd - Project plan deliverables due.
 * Thursday, September 25th at 10:00am - Final project deliverables due

 ## WHAT WE ARE LOOKING FOR
 Make sure that your code is:

 * Dynamic
 * Flexible/extensible
 * Well-commented